bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 ## Transaction fees and treasuries

 In Ethereum, most of the [gas](https://bitfalls.com/2017/12/05/ethereum-gas-and-transaction-fees-explained/) spent on transactions is going to be [burned](https://eips.ethereum.org/EIPS/eip-1559).
 This creates deflationary pressure on the native currency, ether.
+Those using the network directly benefit all stakeholders as burned ether adds value to all ether.
 The transactions being issued can contain a "tip" amount which acts as incentive for validators to prioritize certain transactions.
-This way, those using the network directly benefit all stakeholders as burned ether adds value to all ether.
+The tip is given to the validator who includes the transaction in a block, so most validators would be interested in automatically grabbing the highest-tipped transactions first.

 In Polkadot, transaction fees are split between the validators and the treasury, 20% - 80%.
 There is no burning.
 This is so that the protocol can throttle its inflation and deflation more effectively.
-As slashing is inherently an unpredictable event, burning the stake during mass-outage events would cause sudden deflation to no fault of the validators - it was an infrastructure or protocol level failure.
+As slashing is inherently an unpredictable event, burning the stake during mass-outage events would cause sudden deflation through no fault of the validators - it was an infrastructure or protocol level failure.
 In those cases, it's better to have the funds ready to pay for fixing things than to burn the funds and discourage network participation.
 The ratio of Treasury / Validator distribution can be changed through governance (see previous section).

-In Polkadot, blocks have reserved space for crucial transactions - like those of fishermen reporting misbehaviors.
+In Polkadot, blocks have reserved space for crucial transactions - like those of fishermen reporting misbehavior.
 This allows fishermen to do their job even if the blocks are full.

 Like Ethereum, Polkadot also has tips on transactions for dealing with spikes in block space demand.

 ## Consensus

 Ethereum implements finalization through a system called [Gasper](https://our.status.im/two-point-oh-justification-and-finalization/), a blend of LMD GHOST (Last Message Driven Greediest Heaviest Observed SubTree) and Casper FFG (friendly finality gadget).
-Finalization is the concept of being so certain a block is correct and cannot be undone that being wrong about this claim would result in the punishment of a large part of the network (a large number of validators).
 Polkadot uses GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) to do the same thing.

+_Note: Finalization means that a block is considered a permanent part of a blockchain's history, as verified by a 2/3 majority of all the validators._

 Both Ethereum and Polkadot separate block production from finalization.
 In Ethereum, block production doesn't have a special name.
 In Polkadot, it's called [BABE](https://research.web3.foundation/en/latest/polkadot/BABE/Babe/) - Blind Assignment for Blockchain Extension.
 This separation makes sure that block production can continue without finalization, theoretically supporting blockchain growth even with a severely reduced number of validators.
 Once enough are back online, the finalization process can finalize the blocks starting from the last finalized one.